Stocks Slip as Tax Plans, Earnings Come Into Focus

 Earlier Wednesday, Asian stocks were little changed after many indexes across the region notched multiyear records on Tuesday.

 Japan's Nikkei Stock Average edged down 0.1% from a near 26-year high.
-Shanghai stocks inched up 0.1% despite lackluster October trade data, with China's export and import volumes contracting from September.
+Shanghai stocks inched up less than 0.1% despite lackluster October trade data, with China's export and import volumes contracting from September.

 Saumya Vaishampayan and Ben Collins contributed to this article.